 - Other brain injuries that result in permanent cognitive impairment, physical disability, or mood imbalance.

-Under California law, there may be more than one party liable for a catastrophic injury.
-In addition to the negligent person, there may be an employer, parent company or insurer who can help compensate the victim for damages.
+Under California law, there may be more than one party liable in a catastrophic injury case.
+In addition to the negligent person, there may be an employer, parent company or insurer who can help compensate the injury victim for damages.